Kemal Inat: Views

 Inat is known as a public and academic supporter of an EU-like supranational organization for the Middle East led by Turkey and Iran.
 He likens cooperation between Turkey and Iran to the cooperation between Germany and France, resulted in the establishment of European Union.
 According to Inat, only such an organization in the Middle East can end conflicts and wars among the states in the region as the EU did after the Second World War.
+In particular, İnat provocatively asks whether the Middle East must endure a catastrophe on the scale of World War II to arrive at the cooperative peace Europe achieved.
+He highlights that despite recent polarizing trends, Europe learned from its devastating religious wars, built preventive mechanisms, and institutionalized regular dialogue to de-escalate tensions.
+This, he suggests, is a lesson the Middle East has to internalize.